getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 It's no secret if you've written any significant amount of JavaScript that asynchronous programming is a required skill.
 The primary mechanism for managing asynchrony has been the function callback.

-However, ES6 adds a new feature which helps address significant shortcomings in the callbacks-only approach to async: *Promises*.
+However, ES6 adds a new feature that helps address significant shortcomings in the callbacks-only approach to async: *Promises*.
 In addition, we can revisit generators (from the previous chapter) and see a pattern for combining the two that's a major step forward in async flow control programming in JavaScript.

 ## Promises

 Let's clear up some misconceptions: Promises are not about replacing callbacks.
 Promises provide a trustable intermediary -- that is, between your calling code and the async code that will perform the task -- to manage callbacks.

-Another way of thinking about a promise is as an event listener, upon which you can register to listen for an event that lets you know when a task has completed.
+Another way of thinking about a Promise is as an event listener, upon which you can register to listen for an event that lets you know when a task has completed.
 It's an event that will only ever fire once, but it can be thought of as an event nonetheless.

-Promises can be chained together, which can sequence a series of asychronously-completing steps.
-Together with higher-level abstractions like the `all(..)` method -- in classic terms, a "gate" -- and the `race(..)` method -- in classic terms, a "latch" -- Promise chains provide an approximation of async flow control.
+Promises can be chained together, which can sequence a series of asychronously completing steps.
+Together with higher-level abstractions like the `all(..)` method (in classic terms, a "gate") and the `race(..)` method (in classic terms, a "latch"), promise chains provide an approximation of async flow control.

 Yet another way of conceptualizing a Promise is that it's a *future value*, a time-independent container wrapped around a value.
 This container can be reasoned about identically whether the underlying value is final or not.
 Observing the resolution of a Promise extracts this value once available.
 In other words, a Promise is said to be the async version of a sync function's return value.

 A Promise can only have one of two possible resolution outcomes: fulfilled or rejected, with an optional single value.
 If a Promise is fulfilled, the final value is called a fulfillment.
 If it's rejected, the final value is called a reason (as in, a "reason for rejection").
 Promises can only be resolved (fulfillment or rejection) *once*.
 Any further attempts to fulfill or reject are simply ignored.
-Thus, once a promise is resolved, it's an immutable value that cannot be changed.
+Thus, once a Promise is resolved, it's an immutable value that cannot be changed.

-Clearly, there's several different ways to think about what a Promise is.
-No single perspective is fully sufficient, but rather each provides a separate aspect of the whole.
+Clearly, there are several different ways to think about what a Promise is.
+No single perspective is fully sufficient, but each provides a separate aspect of the whole.
 The big takeaway is that they offer a significant improvement over callbacks-only async, namely that they provide order, predictability, and trustability.

-### Making And Using Promises
+### Making and Using Promises

-To construct a Promise instance, use the `Promise(..)` constructor:
+To construct a promise instance, use the `Promise(..)` constructor:

 ```js
 var p = new Promise( function(resolve,reject){